mohsen1/mohsen1.github.io/_posts/2015-07-30-non-blocking-async-json-parse.markdown

 #### Result:

-{% highlight ruby %}
+{% highlight python %}
-sync: total time (blocking): 1.149ms async-json.js:18 async: blocking time: 0.745ms async-json.js:16 async: total time: 3.232ms
+sync: total time (blocking): 1.149ms
+async: blocking time: 0.745ms
+async: total time: 3.232ms

 {% endhighlight %}

 The async method is about 2x slower but her, it's async and using it blocked the UI for less than a millisecond!